Sheriff investigating hazing allegations on Forney High soccer team

 Coker said the superintendent’s retirement had nothing to do with the situation.

-“She’s got 37 years in public education,” he said.
+“She’s got 37 years in public education,” school district spokesman Larry Coker said.
 “She’s ready to move on to a new chapter in her life, and it has nothing to do with what’s going on here.”

 McWilliams was selected to lead the Forney school district in May 2014.